lechnerc77/myNewsWrap/episodes/episode_template_season2.md

 ### Azure Functions/Serverless

-Here is what happened this week in the serverless space like AZure Functions and Static Web Apps:
+Here is what happened this week in the serverless space like Azure Functions and Static Web Apps:

 * []()